 The United States is something of a unicorn among countries with legal online gambling.
-The Constitution gives states the right to regulate commerce individually within their own borders, a power that extends to all forms of gambling.
+The Constitution gives each state the right to regulate commerce individually within its own borders, a power that extends to all forms of gambling.

-A handful of US states have authorized internet gaming across one or more verticals, including casino games, lottery, poker, and sports betting.
-This page serves as a hub for legislative and regulatory news from all corners of the online gambling industry.
+A handful of states have authorized internet gaming across one or more verticals, including casino games, lottery, poker, and sports betting.
+This page covers laws and regulations related to US online poker.

-Online poker is legal and regulated in three US states:
+Online poker is legal and regulated in four US states:

 Relatively new laws in West Virginia and Michigan also authorize poker alongside full-scale online casino gambling.

 The largest of the regulated US online gambling markets, New Jersey is home to seven poker sites across four networks:

-Nevada is the second-largest state with regulated online gambling, but its industry does not include online casinos.
+Nevada is the third-largest state with regulated online gambling, but its industry does not include online casinos.
 Apart from sports betting, poker is the only form of gambling available over the internet.

 The NV online poker industry is essentially limited to one operator: